DMSalesman/Mizar/README.md

 ## Unsuccessful substitutions

-If Mizar finds one or more `{keywords}` which have no matches into the given `strings.xml`, it won't abort abruptly.
+If Mizar finds one or more `{keywords}` without matches into the given `strings.xml`, it won't abort abruptly.
 Instead, it'll report the keywords in question in the shell, and such keywords will be written verbatim in the unified guide.